 Campaigning for Permanent Change in Argentina

 The NGO started their campaign during the Fourth UN Global Road Safety Week.
-Amid the workshops, leaflet distribution and roadside campaigns, they had a serious, long term aim: to modify the National Traffic Law, and the provincial laws of Buenos Aires, Cordoba and Mendoza in order to reduce the speed limits by 10 kilometers per hour in Argentina.
+Amid the workshops, leaflet distribution, and roadside campaigns, they had a serious, long-term aim: to modify the national traffic law, and the provincial laws of Buenos Aires, Córdoba, and Mendoza in order to reduce speed limits by 10 kilometers per hour in Argentina.
 This would bring speed limits in line with UN recommendations.

 Their requests were:

-- To drop the speed limits in highways, ringways and roads by 10 kilometers per hour.
+- To drop the speed limits on highways, ringways and roads by 10 kilometers per hour

-- To drop speed limits in avenues from 60 kilometers per hour to 50 kilometers per hour.
+- To drop speed limits on avenues from 60 kilometers per hour to 50 kilometers per hour

-- To place speed cameras in every highway, road and avenues with high vehicle and pedestrian circulation.
+- To place speed cameras on every highway, road, and avenue with high vehicle and pedestrian circulation

-- To place speed bumps, alternately expanded sidewalks, narrowed and dead-end streets in residential areas or with high pedestrian circulation to ensure an effective drop in speed.
+- To place speed bumps, alternately expanded sidewalks, and narrowed and dead-end streets in residential areas and places with high pedestrian circulation, to ensure an effective drop in speed

-Additionally, they requested that the Law of Crimes Against Road Safety, which was originally presented before lawmakers in 2009 and 2013 but not taken forward, be considered.
+Additionally, they requested that the Crimes Against Road Safety law, which was originally presented before lawmakers in 2009 and 2013 but not taken forward, be considered.

 The proposals were presented personally to lawmakers from the City of Buenos Aires, the Commission of Traffic and Transport, and the National Road Safety Agency.
-Dr. Alberto Silveira, President, Luchemos Por La Vida, and Maria Cristina Isoba, Director of Research and Road Safety Education were interviewed on television.
+Dr. Alberto Silveira, President, Luchemos por la Vida, and María Cristina Isoba, Director of Research and Road Safety Education were interviewed on television.
 You can see their interviews HERE and HERE.
-The inaugural event for the Fourth UN Global Road Safety Week was covered by the National News Agency Telam, and the proposals of the Global Week and Luchemos’ were echoed by the main radios, TV channels and graphic media of Argentina.
-Among them, the proposal was published by the two main newspapers in the country, Clarín and La Nación, and was mentioned on the main Argentinean radio, Radio Mitre.
+The inaugural event for the Fourth UN Global Road Safety Week was covered by the national news agency, Télam, and the proposals of the Global Week and Luchemos’ were echoed by Argentina’s main radio stations, TV channels and print media.
+Among them, the proposal was published by the two main newspapers in the country, Clarín and La Nación, and was mentioned on the main Argentinean radio station, Radio Mitre.